awsaavedra/awsaavedra.github.io/content/posts/ai-workflows.md

 > “Not everything that counts can be counted and not everything than can be counted counts.”
 ― Albert Einstein supposedly had this quote nailed up in his office

-I write this because a fair amount of people I deal with are [when to model things](/posts/models/#precurrentpost-modelers) are just **current modelers** who think mathematical and statistical descriptions of the world are the territory not the map.
+I write this because a fair amount of people I deal with who are [current modelers](/posts/models/#precurrentpost-modelers) are just **current modelers** who think mathematical and statistical descriptions of the world are the territory not the map.
 Meaning the representation of reality IS INDEED reality.
 This is a fallacy of course.